 - Promoting content

 Why would it be the latter?
-Because the Content Marketing Institute (CMI) reports that 58 percent of B2B marketers and 68 percent of B2C marketers feel their content is not effective.
+Because the Content Marketing Institute (CMI) reports that 58 percent of B2-B marketers and 68 percent of B2C marketers feel their content is not effective.
 Furthermore, Econsultancy reports that only 38 percent of brands even have a content marketing strategy.
 Content promotion tactics combined with owned media development and measurement equate to a content marketing strategy.

 1. Limited staff – In content marketing, the quality vs. quantity debate still rages.
 Finding the perfect mix is like finding snow in the desert – it’s not going to happen.
 Improving quality or increasing quantity takes time and can be challenging to insource with limited staff.

 Marketers who build real relationships with industry media outlets and influencers can earn coverage (content promotion) for their content without directly impacting the budget.
-It can also partially free up some of their reliance on outsourcing and technology – freeing up additional budget.
+It can also partially free up some of their reliance on outsourcing and technology – freeing up an additional budget.

 3. Creating enough content on a regular basis – This is very much related to both challenges one and two.
 With a limited budget, outsourcing becomes much more difficult.
 With limited staff resources, insourcing content development is harder to do, too.

-However, marketers who do earned and paid content promotion (seventh on the list) can cut down on production and see better results, according to Forrester’s study.
+However, marketers who do earn and paid content promotion (seventh on the list) can cut down on production and see better results, according to Forrester’s study.
 This will free up some of the limitations in time and budget.

-4. Finding the best sources to create amazing content – The Internet is teeming with information and Big Data on the ideal audience, media and influencers to pitch and topics that resonate.
-Tools like Cision, BuzzSumo, inPowered, SEMRush, Hitwise and many others serve up information content marketers can use to overcome this challenge.
+4. Finding the best sources to create amazing content – The Internet is teeming with information and Big Data on the ideal audience, media, and influencers to pitch and topics that resonate.
+Tools like Cision, BuzzSumo, inPowered, SEMRush, Hitwise, and many others serve up information content marketers can use to overcome this challenge.

-The bottom line here is to do good research before creating content, pitching the media or launching a paid promotion campaign.
+The bottom line here is to do good research before creating content, pitching the media, or launching a paid promotion campaign.
 Many of the tools mentioned above are free to use or can be affordably added to a content marketing budget.